 Verizon’s latest Data Breach Investigations Report found that two-thirds of malware-related data breaches occurred because of malicious email attachments.
 As perimeter defenses are so good, this is the simplest way for intruders to get in.
 Segmentation gives insight into what’s going on in the network, giving an extra layer of defense to stop hackers.

-Contact Soaring Eagle Consulting for a Consultation
+Contact Soaring Eagle Consulting for More Information on Network Segmentation Strategy

 Fill out this form or give us a call for a free 30-minute database evaluation to identify database issues that might be putting your network at risks.